Twist n' Shout: History

+Following this, the rollercoaster was moved to Dreamland Margate, where it operated as Looping Star, from 2001 to 2002.

+It opened in 2003 at Loudoun Castle, as a part of the new rides line-up brought in by new owner, Henk Bembom.
+For the 2007 season, the trains were given a "mine train" theme.
+Twist n' Shout remained one of the most popular rides in the park until its closure in 2010.

 After the 2010 season, Twist n' Shout closed with the park.
-It is currently standing but not operating, and is listed for sale through amusement ride reseller Ital International.
+It remained standing but not operating from 2010 to 2016, and was listed for sale through amusement ride reseller Ital International.

+In July 2017, the ride was moved to the new Fun Park Mirnovec (now Dalmaland) in Croatia, where it now operates as Big Blue.

 Layout and model information

 Twist n' Shout has a fairly simple and twisted layout involving a single vertical loop as the signature element.
 After the train is carried 60 feet into the air, riders twist down a drop and pass through the single vertical loop element.
 Following the loop, the train goes through a pretzel turnaround and threads the vertical loop.
 The train circles around a 900° helix and enters the brake run.

 Twist n' Shout is one of only 3 remaining Silver Arrow Coasters designed by Anton Schwarzkopf – the other two being Scorpion at Busch Gardens Tampa, and Looping Star which is part of a travelling funfair called "Magic World" in Africa.